 - What are the characteristics exhibited by the best boss you have ever had—or wish that you have had?

-- In your experience, what how does an organization encourage your use of your discretionary energy and effort, that willingness each employee has, to go the extra mile, push harder, spend more time, and do whatever is necessary to get the job done?
+- In your experience, how does an organization encourage your use of your discretionary energy and effort, that willingness each employee has, to go the extra mile, push harder, spend more time, and do whatever is necessary to get the job done?

 - Describe the management style that will bring forth your best work and efforts.